 Disclaimer: The immigration attorney is not an employee of the University of Maryland and provides a service for legal advice and counsel only.
 Said information and services are limited to the meeting.
 Every effort will be made to ensure the accuracy of the information given and to clearly explain your options; however, please understand that an appointment does not constitute legal representation.

-A National Interest Waiver is an exemption from the labor certification process and job offer requirement for advanced degree/exceptional ability workers applying for an EB-2 Visa for immigration into the United States.
-Click on the following links for information shared at the GRadulting Workshop held in March 2022.
+A National Interest Waiver is an exemption from the labor certification process and job offer requirement for advanced degree/exceptional ability workers applying for an EB-2 Visa for immigration into the U.S. The following links are NIW information shared at the GRadulting Workshop in March 2022.
 Recording || Slides